5/6/2025

 Chairman and CEO

-Yeah, you know, Charles, the intent of that letter is for our stockholders and they're the ones that own the company and are making future investment decisions based on the way management allocates capital.
-So, you know, we always focus that letter on as if they are our only audience.
-But we also recognize that this is a public document and based on some of the feedback we've seen overnight, it's reasonable to expect others that read that letter besides just our, just our stockholders.
-So, you know, I wouldn't necessarily intimate that there was any other, you know, effort out there besides communicating to our stockholders, but we weren't, you know, we're at least aware that, you know, that this was a message that was going to be read by, by more than just our stockholders.
+Yeah, you know, Charles, the intent of that letter is for our stockholders.
+And they're the ones that own the company and make future investment decisions based on the way management allocates capital.
+We always focus that letter on as if they are our only audience, but we also recognize that this is a public document and based on some of the feedback we've seen overnight, it's reasonable to expect others have read that letter besides just our stockholders.
+I wouldn't necessarily intimate that there was any other effort out there besides communicating to our stockholders, but we weren't you know, we're least aware that, you know, that this was a message that was going to be read by more than just our stockholders.

 speaker